ozontech/seq-ui/docs/en/02-configuration.md

   + **`groups`** *`[]int`* *`default=[]`*

     Groups are numbers of masking groups in expression.
-If set to empty list or `[0]`, then full expression will be masked.
+If set to empty list or the list **contains** `0`, the full expression will be masked.

   + **`mode`** *`string`* *`required`* *`options="mask"|"replace"|"cut"`*